I will share my answer with you here in case you are working through the same thought process.

 - It depends on much more…..

-I can go on, but I’m sure it’s obvious to you that these are same principles that go in to traditional strategic marketing and business planning.
-Once these factors are taken in to consideration, there will be different tools for different lawyers, even within the same firm, or even for the same lawyer from year to year as goals and tools change.
+I can go on, but I’m sure it’s obvious to you that these are the same principles that go into traditional strategic marketing and business planning.
+Once these factors are taken into consideration, there will be different tools for different lawyers, even within the same firm, or even for the same lawyer from year to year as goals and tools change.

 - Perhaps the Government Affairs Team decides to utilize mobile marketing in order to keep its clients abreast of critical developments while the legislature is in session.

 - Perhaps there are certain lawyers or industry groups that would be great bloggers, and that are good educators, and great at replying to all comments on blogs, thus building relationships.

 - Perhaps you have lawyers or marketers who are comfortable on video, or could be with some training.